 I throw them out of the balcony.
 As I move to the living room, the TV is on playing the Champions league soccer final and I watch for a while.
 As I move to the kitchen I take the small bike bag from the table and I move to the refrigerator to take the steak I cooked the previous day.
 I walk to the front door and as I close it behind me I hear the cell phone ringing from the inside (creates an annoying feeling because I forgot to take the cell phone with me – feelings also increase memory capacity).

 This is a very simple example of the method of loci.
 As you can imagine, you can memorize a lot more things by creating more stop points.
 For instance, you can think every piece of furniture of the house as a new point.
 It is not necessary to change rooms to remember the next item.

 You can memorize multiple objects in the same room by simply associating them with different locations in the same room.
-In my example I placed the bike bag and the steak in the same room but on different locations; the bag was on the table while the steak was in the fridge.
+In my example, I placed the bike bag and the steak in the same room but at different locations; the bag was on the table while the steak was in the fridge.

 Memory is Enhanced with Bizarre and Unique Stories

 The method here was used in a very basic form.
 You can improve your memory by creating even more vivid and strange experiences as you move from place to place into your house.
 Your options are countless.
 Let your creativity expand and don’t put limits in your visualizations.